airgap-it/airgap-vault/README.md

 ## Contributing

-Before integrating a new feature, please quickly reach out to us in an issue so we can discuss and coordinate the change.
+Before integrating a new feature, please quickly reach out to us with an issue so we can discuss and coordinate the change.

 - If you find any bugs, submit an [issue](../../issues) or open [pull-request](../../pulls).
 - If you want to integrate a new blockchain, please read the contributing guidelines in the [airgap-coin-lib](https://github.com/airgap-it/airgap-coin-lib) project.